-Prior to any ground-disturbing activity, the project biologist will prepare a WEAP for the purpose of training construction crews to recognize and identify sensitive biological resources that may be encountered in the vicinity of the project footprint.
-The WEAP training materials will be submitted to the Authority for review and approval.
-A video of the WEAP training prepared and presented by the project biologist and approved by the Authority may be used if the project biologist is not available to present the training in person.
+Prior to any ground-disturbing activity, the Project Biologist would prepare a WEAP for the purpose of training construction crews to recognize and identify sensitive biological resources that may be encountered in the vicinity of the project footprint.
+The WEAP training materials would be submitted to the Authority for review and approval.
+A video of the WEAP training prepared and presented by the Project Biologist and approved by the Authority may be used if the Project Biologist is not available to present the training in person.

-At a minimum, WEAP training materials will include the following information: the key provisions of the federal Endangered Species Act (FESA), the California Endangered Species Act (CESA), the Bald and Golden Eagle Protection Act (BGEPA), the Migratory Bird Treaty Act (MBTA), California Fish and Game Code Section 1600, Porter-Cologne Water Quality Control Act (Porter-Cologne Act), and the Clean Water Act (CWA); the consequences and penalties for violation or noncompliance with these laws and regulations and project authorizations; identification and characteristics of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their ecological value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of avoidance, minimization, and mitigation measures.
+At a minimum, WEAP training materials would include the following information: key provisions of the federal Endangered Species Act (FESA), the California Endangered Species Act (CESA), the Bald and Golden Eagle Protection Act (BGEPA), the Migratory Bird Treaty Act (MBTA), California Fish and Game Code Section 1600, Porter-Cologne Water Quality Control Act (Porter-Cologne Act), and the Clean Water Act (CWA); the consequences and penalties for violation or noncompliance with these laws and regulations and project authorizations; identification and characteristics of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their ecological value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of avoidance, minimization, and mitigation measures.

-The project biologist will present WEAP training to all construction personnel before they work in the project footprint.
-As part of the WEAP training, construction timing in relation to species' habitat and life-stage requirements will be detailed and discussed on project maps, which will show areas for planned minimization and avoidance measures.
-Crews will be informed during the WEAP training that, except when necessary as determined in consultation with the project biologist, travel within the project footprint is restricted to established roadbeds, which include all pre-existing and project-constructed unimproved and improved roads.
-A fact sheet conveying this information will be prepared by the project biologist for distribution to the construction crews and others who enter the project footprint.
-Fact sheet information will be duplicated in a wallet-sized format and will be provided in other languages as necessary to accommodate non-English-speaking workers.
-All construction staff will attend the WEAP training prior to beginning work onsite and will attend the WEAP training on an annual basis thereafter.
+The Project Biologist would present WEAP training to all construction personnel before they work in the project footprint.
+As part of the WEAP training, construction timing in relation to species' habitat and life-stage requirements would be detailed and discussed on project maps, which would show areas of planned minimization and avoidance measures.
+Crews will be informed during the WEAP training that, except when necessary as determined in consultation with the Project Biologist, travel within the project footprint is restricted to established roadbeds, which include all pre-existing and project-constructed unimproved and improved roads.
+A fact sheet conveying this information would be prepared by the Project Biologist for distribution to the construction crews and to others who enter the project footprint.
+Fact sheet information would be duplicated in a wallet-sized format and would be provided in other languages as necessary to accommodate non-English-speaking workers.
+All construction staff would attend the WEAP training prior to beginning work on-site, and will attend the WEAP training on an annual basis thereafter.

-Upon completion of the WEAP training, each member of the construction crew will sign a form stating that they attended the training, understood the information presented, and agreed to comply with the requirements set out in the WEAP training.
-The project biologist will submit the signed WEAP training forms to the Authority on a monthly basis.
-On an annual basis, the Authority will certify that WEAP training had been provided to all construction personnel.
-On a monthly basis, the project biologist will provide updates relevant to the training to construction personnel during the daily safety ("tailgate") meeting.
+Upon completion of the WEAP training, each member of the construction crew would sign a form stating that they attended the training, understood the information presented, and agreed to comply with the requirements set out in the WEAP training.
+The Project Biologist would submit the signed WEAP training forms to the Authority on a monthly basis.
+On an annual basis, the Authority would certify that WEAP training had been provided to all construction personnel.
+On a monthly basis, the Project Biologist would provide updates relevant to the training to construction personnel during the daily safety ("tailgate") meeting.